Tax Implications of a Dividend

 While most dividend distributions are taxable, some are not.
 These are called nondividend distributions.
 Unlike ordinary and qualified dividends, these do not come out of a corporation’s earnings and profits.
 Nondividend distributions are a non-taxable return of capital.

 A return of capital is a return of some of your investment in the stock of the company.
 A return of capital distribution:

 - Isn’t taxed until your basis in the stock is fully recovered

 A corporation you own stock in might partially or completely liquidate.
-In that case, the corporation pays you liquidating distribution.
-The difference between the amount of the distribution and your basis in the shares is usually a capital gain or loss.
+In that case, the corporation pays you a liquidating distribution.
+Liquidating distributions are a return of capital that reduces your basis in the stock.
+Any liquidating distribution that is more than your basis is treated as a capital gain.